Linus Torvalds Slams CTS Labs Over AMD Vulnerability Report - Slashdot

 Right next to the kernel you developed.

-Lots of trolls on this story (Score:3)
+Lots of trolls on this story (Score:2, Insightful)

 My word, but there are a lot of trolls posting on this story.
 I do wonder how many are being paid to do so...and who would fund an astroturf campaign, though they don't all seem to have the same playbook.